pellepl/arcadehid/README.md

 Alternatively. you tinker a bit with the makefile.

-This will produce target files in elf, binary, and ihex flavours.
+This will produce target files in elf, binary, and ihex flavours in the `build` folder.
+Flash using your favourite dongle and tool.
+I use OpenOCD, there are some scripts in the repo which might be helpful to others.